godot-go/godot-go/README.md

 ## Contact

 I'm happy to help out anyone interested in the project.
-You can add me (surgical#3758) as a friend on the [Godot Engine Discord](https://discord.gg/qZHMsDg) servers.
+Please leave a message in the [Discussion boards](https://github.com/godot-go/godot-go/discussions) or you can add me (surgical#3758) as a friend on the [Godot Engine Discord](https://discord.gg/qZHMsDg) servers.
 I primarily frequent the **gdnative-dev** room.

 ## References